 Looking for other apple recipes?

-- 3 to 4 pounds sweet cooking apples (we used a variety similar to Macintosh)
+- 4 pounds sweet cooking apples (for example, Macintosh)

 - Honey and cinnamon, if desired

-- Core the apples and cut them into quarters or smaller pieces (an apple corer works well here).
-If you’d like applesauce that is not rosy in color, you can peel the apples (it’s also easier to make chunky apple sauce this way; see Step 3).
-Otherwise, leave on the skin; it’s easier and makes for a beautiful rosy color!
+- Core the apples and cut them into quarters or smaller pieces (an apple corer works well).
+For applesauce that is not rosy in color, peel the apples (it’s also easier to make chunky apple sauce this way; see Step 3).
+Otherwise, leave on the skin, which adds a rosy color.

 - For chunky applesauce, mash down the apples with a potato masher.
-However, if you left the skins on, you’ll need to remove them; you can do so with a fork, though might is a bit time consuming.
+Remove the apple skins with a fork.

-- For smoother applesauce (and to easily remove the skins), pass the applesauce through a food mill or force it through the holes in a colander.
-(The food mill is the easiest method, but a sieve or colander works just as well, though it takes a bit longer!)
+- For smoother applesauce and to easily remove the skins, pass the applesauce through a food mill or force it through the holes in a colander.
+(The food mill is the easiest method, but a sieve or colander works just as well, though it is more time consuming.)

 - Taste; depending on the type of apples, the apple sauce may be sweet enough as is.
 If not, add honey and/or cinnamon to taste.